Pithoragarh district: Bam Dynasty

 According to a Tamra Patra (inscribed copper or brass plaque) from 1420, the Pal dynasty, based out of Askot, was uprooted by Chand kings.
 Vijay Brahm (of the Brahm dynasty from Doti) took over the empire as King.
 Following the death of Gyan Chand, in a conflict with Kshetra Pal, the Pals were able to regain the throne.

 Chand Dynasty

 It is believed that Bharti Chand, an ancestor of Gyan Chand, had replaced Bams, the ruler of Pithoragarh, after defeating them in 1445.
 In the 16th century, the Chand dynasty again took control over Pithoragarh town and, in 1790, built a new fort on the hill where the present Girls Inter College is situated.

 The Chand rule, at its zenith, is seen as one of the most prominent empires in Kumaon.
 Their rule also coincides with a period of cultural resurgence.
 Archaeological surveys point toward the development of culture and art forms in this period.

+Northern frontier: the Bhotiya Mehals

+The northernmost tracts of Kumaon, bordering Tibet and Nepal, were known as the Bhotiya Mehals (also parganah Darma and parganah Johar).
+These high-altitude valleys — Johar, Darma, Chaudans and Byans — were inhabited by the Bhotiya communities, who practised transhumance and subsisted primarily on trans-Himalayan trade with Tibet through high passes such as the Lipu Lekh, Limpiya Dhura and the Unta Dhura.

+Before the Gorkha conquest in 1791, the entire Byans region — including the villages of Chhangru and Tinkar east of the Kali River — was considered an integral part of Kumaon, distinct from the kingdoms of Doti and Jumla.
+After the Treaty of Sugauli, the Kali River was established as the boundary between British territory and Nepal.
+The Nepali governor Bam Shah then claimed the villages east of the Kali, and the British conceded Changru and Tinkar on the grounds that the treaty entitled Nepal to territory east of the river.
+However, when Bam Shah further claimed the villages of Kunti and Nabhi — arguing that the western branch (Kuthi Yankti) should be considered the main stream of the Kali — the claim was firmly rejected by the Governor-General, Lord Moira, in September 1817.
+The parganah of Byans was thus divided between two countries, with seven villages remaining in British Kumaon and two transferred to Nepal.

+Under British administration, the Bhotiya Mehals were governed as part of the Non-Regulation Province of Kumaon, in which the commissioners — notably G. W. Traill, J. H. Batten and Sir Henry Ramsay — exercised broader discretionary powers than in the regulated areas of the plains.
+The Bhotiya communities spoke Sino-Tibetan languages — Byansi, Chaudansi, Darmiya and Rangkas — distinct from the Indo-Aryan Kumaoni language of the rest of the division.